CivicActions/ssp-toolkit/docs/ssp.md

 ### TR-1: PRIVACY NOTICE

-> "The organization:
->      a.
-Provides effective notice to the public and to individuals regarding:
-> (i) its activities that
->            impact privacy, including its collection, use, sharing, safeguarding,
-> maintenance, and disposal
->            of personally identifiable information (PII); (ii) authority for collecting
-> PII; (iii) the choices, if
->            any, individuals may have regarding how the organization uses PII and
-> the consequences of
->            exercising or not exercising those choices; and (iv) the ability to
-> access and have PII amended
->            or corrected if necessary;
->      b.
-Describes: (i) the PII the organization collects and the purpose(s)
-> for which it collects that
->            information; (ii) how the organization uses PII internally; (iii) whether
-> the organization shares
->            PII with external entities, the categories of those entities, and the
-> purposes for such sharing;
->            (iv) whether individuals have the ability to consent to specific uses
-> or sharing of PII and how
->            to exercise any such consent; (v) how individuals may obtain access
-> to PII; and (vi) how the
->            PII will be protected; and
->      c.
-Revises its public notices to reflect changes in practice or policy
-> that affect PII or changes in
->            its activities that impact privacy, before or as soon as practicable
-> after the change."

 ##### Privacy

 LINCS publishes a privacy policy in the footer of every  page.
 Further, upon login,